mpolyak/blackjack/README.md

 =========

 #####Blackjack game simulator for determining optimal playing and betting strategy.
-This simulation can be setup to run a number of playing and betting strategies for a specified number of games and hands.It will output results to stdout in a table format.
+This simulation can be setup to run a number of playing and betting strategies for a specified number of games and hands.

+It will output results to **STDOUT** in a table format.

 Version
 -------